Variants vs. Modifiers

 Variant: Coconut (Latte)

-For Modifiers, you would already have the Latte (product) and then necessitate a single modifier.
-Your Modifier Group could be entitled “Latte Milk Options” with all those options (Whole Milk, 2%, Skim, etc.) acting as your Modifiers!
+With Modifiers, you would create the Latte product and then add a Modifier.
+Your Modifier Group would be titled “Latte Milk Options,” with all those options (Whole Milk, 2%, Skim, etc.) acting as your Modifiers.

-As you can see, how you set up your Variants and Modifiers really depends on what makes the most sense for your business, but the tools are all here!
+As you can see, setting up your Variants and Modifiers depends on what makes the most sense for your business, but the tools are all here!

 Things to Note: